AdrianaVlad/TrainSchedule/README.md

   - all the information displayed to the users is updated in real time (it takes into account delays)
   - reported delays are checked for validity

 There is no graphical interface for the project.
-As per the recieved specifications, I was to develop a server, the client being the bare minimum required for the app to function.
+As per the recieved specifications, I was to develop a server, the client being the bare minimum required for the app to work.